bioimagesuiteweb/bisweb/docs/README.md

 do not have a proper node-gyp) setup, simply delete the line containing `tensorflow` from `package.json` and try again.
 This is optional at this point.

- To create the WebAssembly binaries and ``build`` folder structure from the source files, see `createbuild.sh` (instructions can be found in [Installing Emscripten and Eigen and Configuring your Build Directories](#installing-emscripten-and-eigen-and-configuring-your-build-directories)).
+ To create the WebAssembly binaries and ``build`` folder structure from the source files, see `createbuild.js` (instructions can be found in [Installing Emscripten and Eigen and Configuring your Build Directories](#installing-emscripten-and-eigen-and-configuring-your-build-directories)).
 Otherwise, Bisweb comes with a prebaked version of the wasm binaries:

     node ./config/createjsbuild.js